sarahbobbie/starter-academic/content/post/internal-project/index.md

   geom_histogram()
 ```

 Then we can fill in the specifications for how the plot will look.
 We can use "colour" to give our bars an outline. "alpha" can be used to specify the transparency of our bars - a value of 1 makes the bars completely opaque, and a value of 0 will make the bars entirely transparent.
 With position, we can determine how our relationship status information is going to be displayed.
-The bars can either be stacked on top of each other (position ' 'stack') or we can have them overlap ('identity').
+The bars can either be stacked on top of each other (position 'stack') or we can have them overlap ('identity').
 Finally, with binwidth, you dictate how the x-axis data is grouped.
-In this case, we want to see the number of people with scres at each happiness value, so our bin width shuld be 1.
+In this case, we want to see the number of people with scores at each happiness value, so our bin width should be 1.
 Let's give it a try:

 ```{r}
 ggplot(relationship_csv, aes(x = Happiness, fill = LT_Relationship)) +